How Mavrk turns public-market machinery into reusable contract primitives, and where legal wrappers and licensed partners still fit.

 05 · What Mavrk doesn't do

 The IPO has always done two things at once.
-It assembled a heavy machinery, and it granted access to a public market.
+It assembled heavy machinery, and it granted access to a public market.